 TIMELINE-How the world found out about global warming

-300 BC - Theophrastus, a student of the Greek philosopher Aristotle, documents that human activity can affect climate.
+300 BC - Theophrastus, a student of Greek philosopher Aristotle, documents that human activity can affect climate.
 He observes that drainage of marshes cools an area around Thessaly and that clearing of forests near Philippi warms the climate.

 1896 - Sweden's Svante Arrhenius becomes the first to quantify carbon dioxide's role in keeping the planet warm.
-He later concluded that the burning of coal could cause a "noticeable increase" in carbon levels over centuries.
+He later concluded that burning of coal could cause a "noticeable increase" in carbon levels over centuries.

 1957-58 - U.S. scientist Charles Keeling sets up stations to measure carbon dioxide concentrations in the atmosphere at the South Pole and at Mauna Loa, Hawaii.
 The measurements have shown a steady rise.